457 Plan Contribution Limits

 Below are the contribution limits for the 2016 tax year:

-Similar to the contribution limits for 401(k)s, you can generally contribute up to $18,000 to a 457(b) plan in 2016.
-This contribution limit amount is unchanged from 2015.
+Similar to the contribution limits for 401(k)s, you can generally contribute up to $18,500 to a 457(b) plan in 2018.
+This contribution limit amount is a slight increase from 2017 when the limit was $18,000.
 If you are a governmental worker rather than working for a tax-exempt organization there is another “catch-up” contribution available.
-If you are age 50 or older you can set aside an additional $6,000 in "catch-up” contributions ($24,000 contribution limit for ages 50 or older in 2016).
+If you are age 50 or older you can set aside an additional $6,000 in "catch-up” contributions ($24,500 contribution limit for ages 50 or older in 2018).
 Both the general contribution limit and the "catch-up" limit are scheduled to increase in the future with inflation.

 Keep in mind that the total amount you may contribute to your 457(b) plan cannot be more than 100% of your salary.